kalrapranav/Books-Notes/Computer-Science/Ethics-In-Information-Technology/README.md

 Supply chain sustainability takes into account issues such as fair labor practices, energy and resource conservation, human rights, and community responsibility.

 In many cases, meeting supply chain sustainability goals can also lead to lower costs.
-E.g. in t6he case of [Dell](http://i.dell.com/sites/doccontent/corporate/corp-comm/en/Documents/fy15-cr-report.pdf)
+E.g. in the case of [Dell](http://i.dell.com/sites/doccontent/corporate/corp-comm/en/Documents/fy15-cr-report.pdf)

 However, if striving to meet a specific CSR goal leads to a decrease in profits, senior management may be challenged to modify or drop that CSR goal entirely.